Benzee10/bettingtiphub/replit.md

 - Any new ebook pages created

 ## Recent Changes
+- 2025-10-21: Reorganized homepage cards into modular cards/ folder system
+  - Created new `cards/` folder to store individual homepage card HTML files
+  - Moved all 4 ebook cards from index.html into separate files in cards/ folder
+  - Added /api/cards endpoint to server.py that dynamically lists all card files
+  - Updated index.html to fetch card list from /api/cards and load dynamically
+  - Cards are automatically discovered and loaded on page load with animations
+  - Updated create-ebook.html generator to download card files for the cards/ folder
+  - Generator now provides two downloads: ebook page + homepage card file
+  - Added comprehensive README.txt in cards/ folder with instructions
+  - Card display order is controlled by filename (alphabetical sorting)
+  - Benefits: Much easier to add/remove ebooks without editing index.html
+  - System is now truly modular - just drop a card file in cards/ folder and it appears!
+  - Tested and verified: Adding new card files automatically makes them appear on homepage
 - 2025-10-21: Successfully imported and configured for Replit environment
   - Installed Python 3.11 runtime
   - Configured workflow to run server on port 5000 with host 0.0.0.0